Brett-Trost-Lab/rfdiffusion-pipeline-graham/README.md

 # RFdiffusion Pipeline (Graham cluster)

+Please see [https://github.com/Brett-Trost-Lab/rfdiffusion-pipeline](https://github.com/Brett-Trost-Lab/rfdiffusion-pipeline) for the main repository.
+Some functionality on the main repository is not yet available here.

+To request GPUs on Graham, please refer to [https://docs.alliancecan.ca/wiki/Graham](https://docs.alliancecan.ca/wiki/Graham).

 # Installation

 These instructions install the programs as virtual environments rather than conda environments.
 Thanks Nemo Liu for figuring this out!